Projects

 The Village Square was officially opened on 4 June 2022 as part of the Glenluce Queen’s Jubilee celebrations and the community turned out in great numbers across all ages on the day, a wonderful site to see.
 The Square was then nominated in 2023 for a Scottish Civic Trust My Place Award, an annual celebration of the difference local communities can make to their built and natural environment, with the aim to bring proper recognition to community-led built environment projects that have transformed a local neighbourhood.

 Our garden designer Sian Roberts keeps a regular expert eye on the garden beds.
-The floral displays, particularly in spring and summer, have been stunning, with plenty of colour and interest for all to enjoy.
-Oak benches are planned for installation beneath the wooden shelter in time for Christmas 2024 celebrations.
+The floral displays, particularly in spring and summer, are stunning, with plenty of colour and interest for all to enjoy.
+The Square is a lovely place to stop and rest awhile on the wooden benches, especially on a sunny day.
+The village noticeboard located in the Square is regularly updated and also worth a look, keepng the local community informed on various activities and events.

 Dunragit to Glenluce Link Path

-This path, created along the old railway line between Dunragit and Glenluce, was opene in summer 2019 and provides an off-road walking route linking the two villages.
-This walk is particularly beautiful when the gorse and broom is in full flower.
+Created along the old railway line between Dunragit and Glenluce, this path was opened in summer 2019 and provides a pleasant off-road walking route linking the two villages.
+This walk is particularly beautiful when the gorse and broom are in full flower.
 Please be aware that, as the path is on working farmland, the fence along sections of this route is electrified.

 Back Burn Footpath and Bridge